keyboardio/Kaleidoscope/README.md

 ## Using the plugin

-To use the plugin, simply include the header, make sure the `MouseKeys` object is properly used, and place mouse keys on your keymap.
+To use the plugin, simply include the header in your Sketch, tell the firmware to use the `MouseKeys` object, and place mouse keys on your keymap.
 It is best illustrated with an example:

 ```c++
 #include <Kaleidoscope.h>